sahilmalhotra0510/io/charts/charts.md

 	npm run build

-View the output of your build at [http://localhost:8887/io/build](http://localhost:8887/io/build)

 Learn more in the VS Code [Node.js Tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial).

-### You may also contribute to the USEEIO-widget repo directly
+### You may contribute to the USEEIO-widget repo directly

 To make updates in the NodeJS source code, fork the [USEEIO-widgets](https://github.com/USEPA/useeio-widgets/) repo and save in your local webroot (where you've [pointed](../../localsite/start/) http://localhost:8887/)